-A Scientific Reports study discovered that tamarind seed extract works to protect the cartilage by preventing the degeneration of cells.
-This helps in reducing oxidative stress and inflammation.
+A Scientific Reports discovered that tamarind seed extract works to protect the cartilage by preventing the degeneration of cells.
+This helps in reducing oxidative stress.*

-Another study researched the effects of combining tamarind seeds with turmeric for people without arthritis but with joint pain.
-It reported that people who took the extract had shown significant improvement in joint function and knee pain after engaging in physical activity.
+Another study researched the effects of combining tamarind seeds with turmeric for people without arthritis but with joint discomfort.
+It reported that people who took the extract had shown significant improvement in joint function after engaging in physical activity.*

 These seven supplements are great for helping those who want to improve mobility and improve joint health.